RostyslavSt/uploadFiles/README.md

  2. Import function "main" to your js code - "import main from 'project-files-uploader'".

- 3. Optionally you can use prepared server for this app.
+ 3. Optionally: you can use prepared server for this app.
 You can get it from https://github.com/RostyslavSt/serverUploadFiles.
  To start server please run the command "npm start".
 It will start server on localhost:3002.
  Api for uploading: "http://localhost:3002/upload".